andrew/ultimate-awesome/README.md

 - [awesome-common-lisp-learning](https://github.com/GustavBertram/awesome-common-lisp-learning) - A curated list of awesome Common Lisp learning resources.
 - [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.
 - [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
-- [awesome-algorand](https://github.com/aorumbayev/awesome-algorand) - ⚡A curated list of awesome resources related to the Ⱥlgorand Blockchain ⛓.
 - [awesome-algorand](https://github.com/awesome-algorand/awesome-algorand) - ⚡A curated list of awesome resources related to the Ⱥlgorand Blockchain ⛓.
 - [awesome-provable](https://github.com/awesomo4000/awesome-provable) - A curated set of links to formal methods involving provable code.
 - [awesome-kubernetes-operator-resources](https://github.com/calvin-puram/awesome-kubernetes-operator-resources) - A curated list of awesome resources: articles, books and videos about Kubernetes Operators.
 - [Awesome-ICCV2023-Low-Level-Vision](https://github.com/DarrenPan/Awesome-ICCV2023-Low-Level-Vision) - A Collection of Papers and Codes in ICCV2023/2021 about low level vision.
-- [awesome-grammY](https://github.com/grammyjs/awesome-grammY) - A collection of community projects leveraging the grammY ecosystem.
 - [awesome-tasker](https://github.com/guifelix/awesome-tasker) - Carefully curated list of awesome Tasker projects, tutorials and tricks.
 - [awesome-deep-reinforcement-learning](https://github.com/jgvictores/awesome-deep-reinforcement-learning) - Curated list for Deep Reinforcement Learning (DRL): software frameworks, models, datasets, gyms, baselines.
 - [awesome-kql-sentinel](https://github.com/reprise99/awesome-kql-sentinel) - A curated list of blogs, videos, tutorials, queries and anything else valuable to help you learn and master KQL and Microsoft Sentinel.